-But the most recent study to examine the issue found that kids in early elementary school received about three times the amount of recommended homework.
+But the most recent study to examine the issue found that kids in their study who were in early elementary school received about three times the amount of recommended homework.

 Published in The American Journal of Family Therapy, the 2015 study surveyed more than 1,100 parents in Rhode Island with school-age children.